analogdevicesinc/msdk/README.md

 ### Automatic Installer

 The MaximSDK is available via an automatic installer for the platforms below.
-The automatic installer will retrieve the latest _release_ version of this repository.
+The automatic installer will retrieve the latest _release_ version of this repository _and_ the latest toolchain for your OS.

 * [Windows 10](https://www.maximintegrated.com/en/design/software-description.html/swpart=SFW0010820A)